What Is Therapy For Antisocial Personality Disorder?

 An introduction to antisocial personality disorder

 Antisocial personality disorder (ASPD) is a type of personality disorder marked by a consistent pattern of disregard for the feelings and rights of others.
-Those with this disorder can have difficulty forming or maintaining meaningful relationships and may have a history of struggles with violence, theft, or substance use problems.
+People with ASPD can have difficulty forming or maintaining meaningful relationships and may have a history of struggles with violence, theft, or substance use.
+According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), for a person to be diagnosed with ASPD, they must have exhibited symptoms of conduct disorder prior to turning 15.

 Individuals with ASPD may show signs such as: